 Potential Air Gaps: Dual hose units have the potential for air gaps between the intake and exhaust hoses.
 These air gaps can affect the overall performance and efficiency of the unit.

 Cooling with Warm Outdoor Air: The dual hose design uses warm outdoor air to cool the condenser.
 This can potentially decrease the overall cooling efficiency compared to single-hose units.

 Seasonally Adjusted Cooling Capacity

-When comparing the cooling capacity of portable air conditioners, it’s essential to consider the seasonally adjusted cooling capacity concept.
+When comparing the cooling capacity of portable air conditioners, it's essential to consider the concept of seasonally adjusted cooling capacity.
 This metric considers the heat the unit added during the cooling process.
 It provides a more accurate representation of the cooling power, especially in hot climates.

 FAQs (Frequently Asked Questions)

 - Can a single-hose portable air conditioner cool a large room efficiently?